Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Sound may be a single varying variable, but the way we experience sound doesn't seem at all like that.
 We hear a spectrum of many frequencies, all coming and going independently.
 I think of this as one of the big mysteries of sound: how does a single up-and-down signal translate into a rich spectrum of many variables going up and down?

-Of course, this is one of those mysteries that we actually know the answer to.
+Fortunately, this is one of those mysteries that we actually know the answer to.
 If you take raw audio, chunk it into pieces, and [Fourier transform](https://en.wikipedia.org/wiki/Fourier_transform) each of the pieces, what comes out is (much closer to) what we hear: a spectrum of frequencies coming and going.

 For example, when using sound editing software such as Audacity, the default view of the audio is essentially a plot of the speaker diaphragm positions over time: